Multi-state Divorce Attorney(s) Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 To schedule a consultation, contact us online or call 855-805-0595.

-Grounds for Divorce in Missouri, Illinois, Kansas and Oklahoma
+Grounds for Divorce in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

-Residency Requirements in Missouri, Illinois, Kansas and Oklahoma
+Residency Requirements in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 If divorce is looking to be the only option, either you or your wife (or both of you) must be a resident in the state, and must have lived in the state for the needed time period prior to the filing of the Petition.
 This action should generally be filed in the county where the petitioner resides.
 The person who is filing for divorce should usually do so in the county in which they live in.
 In some cases, a motion for a change of venue is a possibility.

-Name of the Court and Title of the Action/Parties in Missouri, Illinois, Kansas and Oklahoma
+Name of the Court and Title of the Action/Parties in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 Here are a few key names for you to make note of.
 First is the Circuit Court, where the petition for the divorce is filed.
 The first action is generally called a Petition for Dissolution of Marriage.
 The final action is generally called the Decree or Judgment of Dissolution of Marriage.
 Depending on which party is filing the divorce, you are either called the Petitioner (the party filing for divorce) or the Respondent (the one who gets served).

-Legal Separation in Missouri, Illinois, Kansas and Oklahoma
+Legal Separation in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 Making the decision to file for a divorce is difficult for many parties.
 For those individuals who may not yet be ready to take that big next step, there is another option for you.
 It is important that you consider all options and factors at hand prior to making any legally binding decisions when it comes to legal separation and dissolution because a legal separation can be converted into a divorce.